Homomorphisms between Bott-Samelson bimodules corresponding to sequences of reflections: Localization of Bott-Samelson bimodules

 \subsection{Representations}

 Let $(W,S)$ be a Coxeter system.
 Elements of $S$ are called {\it simple reflections} and their $W$-conjugates are called {\it reflections}.
 The set of all reflections is denoted by $T$.

 Let $V$ be a finite dimensional vector space over a field $\k$ of characteristic distinct from 2.
-We assume that $W$ acts faithfully on $V$ on the left in such a way that the action of any $s\in S$ is a reflection, that is, there are a {\it root} $\alpha_s\in V$ and a {\it coroot} $\alpha^\vee_s\in V^*$ such that
+We assume that $W$ acts faithfully on $V$ on the left in such a way that the action of any $s\in S$ is a reflection, that is, there are a {\it root} $\alpha_s\in V$ and a {\it coroot} $\alpha^\vee_s\in V^*$ such that\footnote{Here and in what follows we adopt the bracketless notation for a $W$-action.}